jpreall/SeqTech2019/README.md

 # SeqTech2019
 ## CSHL 2019 Advanced Sequencing Technologies and Applications Course Materials

 **Congratulations!
 You didn't screw up an experiment.
-Now you might have data**
+Now you might have data.**

 You submitted your 10X libraries to your sequencing core and the run completed successfully.
 If your core is nice enough to provide an Illumina quality score plot as part of your data delivery, it might look something like this: